jelhub/scimgateway/README.md

 	bun install scimgateway
 	bun pm trust scimgateway

-`index.ts`, `lib` and `config` directories containing example plugins are copied to your package.
+index.ts, lib and config directories containing example plugins are copied to your package.
 The command `bun pm trust scimgateway` is required to allow the `postinstall` script to copy these files.

 #### Startup and verify default Loki plugin